An expensive publicist.

 For instance, are you going to be on a local TV show that airs at 9 a.m. with a primary audience of stay-at-home moms or are you going to be writing for a blog that attracts retirees?
 You’ll want to know who watches/reads/listens to the specific media outlet you’re featured in, but the audience I’m referring to is your target audience.

-You want to make sure that you’re really addressing your ideal client.
+You want to make sure that you’re really addressing your ideal client or customer.

 What would they want to know?

 Remember that a big benefit to getting media coverage is that you’ll have a great piece of content to share on your website, your newsletter, and social media.
 So speak to your audience!